By someone who’s been doing this long enough to know better

 I started this journey at 28, full of energy and ambition.
 Now, seven years later, I look back and barely recognize that version of myself.
 The experiences, challenges, and yes, even the mistakes, have shaped me into a completely different nurse and person.
 It’s not just about accumulating years—it’s about the growth that comes with them.

 Interestingly, research backs this up.
 Developmental psychology studies suggest that people often experience significant shifts in perspective, emotional regulation, and decision-making every five to seven years.
-In a high-stakes environment like flight medicine, those changes can be the difference between reacting and responding.
+In a high-stakes environment like flight medicine, those changes can be the difference between reacting and being proactive.

 Bottom Line: It’s Not About “More Time to Wait.”
 It’s About More Time to Prepare.